YashitaaArya/YashitaaArya/README.md

 # Welcome to my GitHub Profile!

+👋 Hi there!

+About Me

+💼 Active member of the Robotics Society at NIT Hamirpur

+🎓 Pursuing B.Tech in Computer Science and Engineering (Graduating 2026)

+💻 Passionate about:

+Robotics and Automation

+Programming (Python, C/C++, OOPs, and DSA)

+Robotics Operating Systems (ROS 1 and ROS 2)

+Data Analysis and Visualization (MATLAB)

+🎨 Skilled in Graphic Design using Canva and Adobe Photoshop

+🌟 Regularly practicing coding challenges on LeetCode and CodeChef

+🎶 Hobbies: Singing and stargazing (Astronomy)

 👋 Hi there!<br>
-I'm Yashitaa Arya, currently working as a member of the Robotics Society at NIT-Hamirpur.
-I'm pursuing a B.Tech in Computer Science and Engineering, with an expected graduation year of 2026.
-I'm deeply passionate about coding and robotics, and I enjoy exploring various aspects of technology.
+I'm Yashitaa Arya, a passionate tech enthusiast currently pursuing a B.Tech in Computer Science and Engineering at NIT Hamirpur (graduating in 2026).
+As a member of the Robotics Society at NIT-H, I’m driven by a deep interest in coding and robotics and love exploring cutting-edge technologies.

 ## About Me